simphotonics/quote_buffer/performance/README.md

-# Quoted String Buffer
+# Quote Buffer

 ## Benchmark

-To run the benchmark program, navigate to the benchmark folder in your downloaded copy of this library and use the following command:
+To run the benchmark program, navigate to the performance folder in your downloaded copy of this library and use the following command:
 ```shell
 # dart benchmark.dart